CPWDA Central

 Deputy Sheriff Mike J. Metroka

 Deputy Michael Metroka, 39, served Broward Sheriff's Office in Florida for 10 years.
 In 1996 he became a K-9 deputy.
-While on duty on November 29, 1997, Deputy Metroka was struck in his vehicle by a hit-and-run driver near Pompano Beach.
-His canine partner Woedon was with him when the crash occurred.
+While on duty on November 29, 1997, Deputy Metroka was struck in his vehicle by a hit and run driver using a rented 1997 Mercury Sable driven by Michael Lee Brown, 26, who slammed into his 1994 Ford Explorer near Pompano Beach at 12:14 a.m.
+His canine partner "Woedon", a Belgian Malinois, was with him when the crash occurred.
+Metroka's Explorer struck a curb and overturned near Copans Road and Northeast First Avenue.
 The dog survived the impact and remained at Deputy Metroka's side until he could be extracted from the wreckage.
 The suspect, a convicted felon, got out of his vehicle and approached the cruiser before fleeing the scene after removing a gun from his wrecked rental car.
 K9 Woedon, Deputy Metroka's partner, exited the vehicle and chased the suspect before returning to stay with him until rescue crews arrived.
-Deputy Metroka succumbed to his injuries on December 15, 1997.
-He is survived by his wife.
+Deputy Metroka succumbed to his injuries fourteen days later on December 15, 1997 at 2:00 p.m.
+Approximately 300 people attended his funeral.
+K9 "Woeden" was then retired and given to his surviving wife Donna.

 Sergeant William Earl Godwin

 Sergeant Godwin, 32, was killed May 22, 1997 in an accident while responding to a call involving a disgruntled employee with a gun at a limousine service company.
 This call was the second time officers had been dispatched to the scene.
-While en route, another vehicle pulled in front of him and his Range Rover police vehicle rolled over at the intersection of McCrimmon Parkway and Church Street, killing him.
+While en route with his unmarked Range Rover he collided with a Honda driven by Patricia Ettson of Apex.
+The police vehicle rolled over at the intersection killing Sergeant Goodwin.
+Ettson was not injured.
+The crash occurred as Ettson pulled into the intersection of McCrimmon Parkway and Church Street in Morrisville.
+Ettson told authorities she had come to a complete stop before proceeding north on McCrimmon.
+Police said Godwin was driving west on Church Street.
+She said she heard no siren and saw no flashing lights, even thought the Range Rover was equipped lights and siren.
+Construction workers near the scene of the accident said they heard no siren before the car and Range Rover collided.
 His canine partner, Gray, survived the accident.
+Godwin's canine partner was not injured and the dog jumped out of Godwin's vehicle and ran back to the town police station.
 Sergeant Godwin had served with the Morrisville Police Department in North Carolina for 9 years.
+Approximately forty canine officers and their K9'S attended the funeral service.
 Sergeant Goddwin's K-9 Partner Gray retired shortly after the accident and went to live with the Godwin family.
 He is survived by his wife Allison and his 8-month-old daughter Mercedes.

 Senior Patrol Officer Dick Vernon Hobson Jr.